 When you combine pasta with a creamy sauce, and bake until bubbly and golden-brown, you are well on your way to pure bliss.

 All you need is one final touch: a generous sprinkling of crispy bacon bits on top for bursts of crunch and flavor.

 Ah, happiness never tasted so good!

-If you love this type of comfort food, you might also like to try our recipe for butternut squash mac and cheese.
+If you love this type of comfort food, you might also like to try our other cheesy dishes:

 Looking for a little light reading to pair with this rich dish?

 Check out this article on space food, about missing the comforts (and comfort foods) of home, from far away on the International Space Station, or even another planet.